sachaguer/tau_stats_paper/README.md

 ## Scope of this repository

-This repository is aimed at reproducing the figures in Guerrini et al (in prep.).
+This repository is aimed at reproducing the figures in Guerrini et al (submitted.).

 ## Installation of the dependencies